Hair Transplant Surgery

 Androgenetic Alopecia is the most common cause of hair loss that affects a large percentage of men and women.
 It is also called “Male Pattern Hair Loss”, “Female Pattern Hair Loss” or Androgenic Alopecia.
 It is caused by a mix of genetic and hormonal factors, with Dihydrotestosterone (DHT) being the main hormone involved.
 This hormone causes hair loss by progressively reducing the size of the hair follicles until they disappear.
 The hair that is lost cannot grow back as the damage done to the hair follicles is permanent.

 Androgenetic Alopecia can be inherited from one or both parents and the pattern of hair loss often differs for men and women.
-The severity of the hair loss can also range from less noticeable hair thinning to complete baldness.
+The severity of hair loss can also range from less noticeable hair thinning to complete baldness.

 Male Pattern Hair Loss (MPHL)